 Individual responsibility is the single most important aspect of these protocols.
-Protocols and signage will not minimize our risk; only our actions will.
-All community members are responsible for each other's wellbeing, and every member of the BW Community should feel obligated to offer respectful corrections to others who are not complying with the safety strategies, regardless of others' roles or positions at the University.
+A COVID Protocols and signage will not minimize our risk; only our actions will.
+All community members are responsible for each others' wellbeing, and every member of the BW Community should feel obligated to offer respectful corrections to others who are not complying with the safety strategies, regardless of others' roles or positions at the University.
 And, when receiving corrective feedback, one should accept it with genuine appreciation.
+These protocols must still be followed after a COVID vaccination and/or recovery from a positive COVID case.